Virus shuts North Korea's best route around Trump and sanctions | The Japan Times

 Last month President Moon Jae-in said South Korea could restart tourism to North Korea, as he pledged to help alleviate the standoff between Kim and U.S. President Donald Trump after their failed summit in Hanoi last year.

-His proposal quickly drew a U.S. warning to proceed with caution as it could end up breaching sanctions imposed on North Korea.
+His proposal quickly drew a U.S. warning to proceed with caution because it could end up breaching sanctions imposed on North Korea.

 North Korea attracted more than 2 million South Korean tourists before the cross-border project ended in 2008, when a woman visiting a North Korean mountain resort was fatally shot after wandering close to a military facility.